Engineering

 ENGR240

-This course introduces the students to basic circuit devices and circuit analysis.
+This lecture and laboratory course introduces the students to basic circuit devices and circuit analysis.
 Topics include: circuit elements, techniques of circuit analysis, natural response, steady state analysis, and basic filter design.

 4 credits